- 1What Is Gout?

 Conclusion

 Extra uric acid in the body creates sharp, needle-shaped crystals in the joints, leading to swelling and extreme tenderness.
-It begins from the big toe and can affect other joints.
-It is a treatable condition, and medication and lifestyle changes are critical facets of managing it.
+Gout begins from the big toe and can affect other joints.
+Gout is a treatable condition, and the prognosis is quite good.
+Medication and lifestyle changes are the critical facets of managing it.
 Over-the-counter medications are quite helpful.
 Several home remedies may also be used.
+However, if left untreated, gout can cause permanent damage to the joints.